It's Halloween

-It's Halloween is a picture book written by Jack Prelutsky and illustrated by Marylin Hafner, published in 1977.
-The book is a collection of children's poems with a Halloween theme.
+It's Halloween is a 1977 picture book written by American author Jack Prelutsky and illustrated by Marylin Hafner.
+It is a collection of children's poems with a Halloween theme, and is one of Prelutsky's four holiday-themed books for beginning readers.
+The book was republished in October 2002 as Halloween Countdown, with pictures by American author and illustrator Dan Yaccarino.

-Scholastic edition

 The edition published by Scholastic Book Services (a division of Scholastic Inc.) omits one poem titled "Trick...".
 As a result, the subsequent poem "...or Treat" was retitled as simply "Treat".
 The Scholastic edition also omits several pages and illustrations.